• Home

 Securing artificial grass seams.

 Which, honestly, we found an even better solution to share with all of you: turf tape.
-After doing some more research, I found turf tape that has an incredible bond and 10x easier and less messier than glue.
-The turf tape is place down the middle of the seams, paper is removed, and the artificial grass is pressed down onto the tape.
-We made sure to talk over the seams to really secure it down.
+After doing some more research, I found turf tape that has an incredible bond and is 10x easier and less messier than glue.
+The turf tape is placed down the middle of the seams, paper is removed, and the artificial grass is pressed down onto the tape.
+We made sure to walk over the seams to really secure it down.
 They aren’t budging!

 Securing artificial grass seams.